History of Ecole Bilingue

 40 Years Ago

-From the start, EB was a school founded on ideals, on a vision by a few parents who wanted to give their kids the chance of a bilingual education in a rich, multicultural environment.
-Through those early years, parents formed the glue that held the school together: organizing events, cooking for potlucks, building play structures, and bringing life to our community.
-This spirit has held strong throughout all the growth and changes over these past 40 years.
-As long as this community spirit exists, EB will continue to thrive.
+EB was founded on a vision by the pioneering parents to provide their children the chance of a bilingual education in a rich, multicultural environment.
+From the start, the school was fortunate to attract a strong and committed community, forming a glue that held together and bonded while organizing fundraising, play-structure building, and simply celebratory events.
+This same spirit has somehow persisted throughout all the growth and change over the past 40 years.
+As long as this strong sense of community persists, EB will continue to thrive.

 From 50 to 500 students